Historical and philosophical contexts of the calculus of variations

 What is the calculus of variations?

 To convert these variational statements into mathematical statements (usually differential equations), the calculus of variations was gradually developed throughout the 17th and 18th centuries.
-Leibniz, Huygens and Johann Bernoulli solved the catenary problem in 1691, while Newton solved the brachistochrone problem and the minimal resistance problem possibly using variational methods [[ref]As with much of Newton’s other works, the publications used geometric arguments, and did not reveal his actual heuristics.[/ref]]; but it was Euler and his student Lagrange who presented the general calculus of variations as it is usually taught today.
+Leibniz, Huygens and Johann Bernoulli solved the catenary problem in 1691, while Newton solved the brachistochrone problem and the minimal resistance problem possibly using variational methods 1; but it was Euler and his student Lagrange who presented the general calculus of variations as it is usually taught today.
 In the late 1890s, Weierstrass placed the calculus of variations onto the theoretical foundations of analysis; further work by the likes of Hilbert and Noether in the 20th century saw the topic become part of a wider interest into boundary value problems, motivated by developments in quantum mechanics.

 Using the calculus of variations, it can be shown that a variational statement such as 'a hanging chain minimises its potential energy' is mathematically equivalent to reasoning 'from first principles', using force-balance arguments on infinitesimal line elements.
 (Likewise with the surface shape of a balloon.)
 But although the two formulations predict the same results, they are dissimilar in their starting points.
 The force-balance approach looks at individual elements of the chain and constructs a differential equation describing their shape.
 On the other hand, the variational approach makes a statement about the overall shape of the chain, as a whole: in particular, it makes no postulates about the existence of infinitesimal elements.
 Such variational descriptions ('the solution minimises a particular quantity') are attractive in their simplicity, even though they do not give the solutions themselves without the heavy machinery of the calculus of variations.